MakennaAllred/startup/README.md

 3. I also included a font from Google!
 4. Right now I have placeholders for user's name that will populate on the top of the calendar once a person signs in.
 I also will access a third party site so holidays will show up on my calendar.
 5. I tried to implement flexing so my pages would be responsive to fitting all formats
 6. I also tried to implement spacing between elements by adjusting the respective padding or margins so things fit nicely on the page.
+However, I struggled to adjust the spacing in between similar elements, like on the propose event page.
+I also want to adjust the frequency section so the checkboxes are side by side, but I couldn't figure out how to do that.
+I will continue to study it until I figure it out.
 7. I'm super excited continually refine my work.